-Understanding and Using SKU Codes
+Understanding and using SKU codes

-Characters in SKU numbers can represent information such as manufacturer, color, size, cost or warehouse location, for example.
-However, if you try to pack too much information into a SKU number, it can become long and confusing, creating a greater risk of data entry error or packing and shipping errors.
+Characters in SKU numbers can represent information such as manufacturer, color, size, cost or warehouse location, etc. However, if you try to pack too much information into a SKU number, it can become long, confusing, and create a greater risk of data entry errors or packing and shipping errors.

 On the other hand, a SKU number that’s too short can make it easy to confuse with a product quantity code.
 As a happy medium, Chief Operating Officer of Rakuten Super Logistics Michael Manzione recommends using eight alphanumeric characters for SKU numbers and keeping them short and simple enough that a fifth grader could read them.